 How to buy the best running watch

 For the record, you don't necessarily need a running watch to log indoor or outdoor activity.
 You can use your smartphone's GPS to track your geolocation and a heart rate monitor, like the Polar H9, to track the activity itself.

-However, running watches provide heart rate sensing and GPS tracking on your wrist and thanks to their screens, you can keep an eye out on all the data in real time.
-On some models, you can also check the map and your exact position on the watch itself as you run, without having to consult your phone
+However, running watches provide heart rate sensing and GPS tracking on your wrist and thanks to their screens, you can keep an eye out on all the data in real-time.
+On some models, you can also check the map and your exact position on the watch itself as you run without consulting your phone.

 If you're only going to use your watch in the gym, you may be able to get by with just heart-rate tracking and the ability to time intervals.
 How about cyclists?
 More casual pedal pushers can make do with GPS and the ability to track time, speed and distance.
 But as you get more into it, you could be swayed by the ability to link to power meters and the rest of the Lycra warrior's arsenal of ANT+ and Bluetooth paraphernalia.

-Almost all of these watches sync with their respective mobile apps (Garmin Connect, Polar Flow etc.) and third party apps, like Strava as well.
+Almost all of these watches sync with their respective mobile apps (Garmin Connect, Polar Flow etc.) and third-party apps, like Strava.
 These let you dig deeper into the details, create and download pre-planned coaching lessons and set up goal-specific training plans to help you achieve your running and fitness goals.

 The real question is: which is the best running watch for you?

 Our favourite running watch at present is the Garmin Forerunner 245 because it represents a good balance between price and functionality and it's versatile enough for runners of all abilities as well as being powerful enough to satisfy stat-hungry semi-pros as well.
 Garmin makes more running watches than anyone else and – in our opinion – the best of them are the finest running watches you can buy.